Vyral/roman-kushmakov/_posts/2018-08-28-what-to-consider-before-you-purchase-a-short-term-rental.md

 {% include pullquote.html %}

-**3. What is the rental rate for furnished rentals in the area?** Before you put an offer on the property, make sure either you or your Realtor do some research on the going rate for short-term and AirBnB rentals in the neighborhood.
+**3. What is the rental rate for furnished rentals in the area?** Before you put an offer on the property, make sure either you or your Realtor does some research on the going rate for short-term and AirBnB rentals in the neighborhood.
 This will help you determine approximately how much you will make on the investment per month after expenses.

 **4. What is the price of the property?** Going along with what you can charge, the price of the property will help determine what your return is.
 Sometimes buying the cheapest home in a bad neighborhood isn't the best option, because people won't want to stay there and you will have more vacancies.
 I have found that purchasing a property that needs work but is in a nice neighborhood can be a great option, because you can negotiate on a favorable price upon purchase and then remodel the home to earn a higher cash flow.

 **5. Is it AirBnB eligible?** Some condo and townhome communities in Arizona, especially in Phoenix, don't allow short-term rentals, and instead require a three- to six-month minimum lease.
 This is why it’s important to do your research before putting an offer in on a home.
-If it is an HOA property, you can simply ask the HOA and they will guide you on what’s allowed.
+If it is an HOA property, you can simply ask the HOA and they will guide you on what’s allowed.&nbsp;

 If you have any additional questions about this, please feel free to reach out to me.
 I look forward to speaking with you soon.